01-edu/public/docs/setup_of_external_repo.md

 This path should be added to the attribute “subject” of type string in the object attribute of the new exercise.

 - Once both those path are noted, create your project on your server.
 - Add the regular attributes (`groupMin`, `groupMax`, `language`, `exerciseType`)
 - Add the optional attributes to test if your wish (`auditsRatio`, `auditsRequired`) both set to 1
 - And add the `audit` and `subject` attributes (of type `string`) with the previously noted paths

-Once the attributes are filled.
+  Now that the attributes are filled.

 - Create a module, called `Div-custom` for example.
 Add its standard attributes.
 - Add `firstproject` as a child to `Div-custom`.